-Not only does Google have the clear advantage of pricing on its hands, but it also has the best-designed individual units and easiest setup of any offering.
+Google doesn’t just have an advantage in pricing on its hands, but it also has the best designed individual units and easiest setup of any offering.
 Each Google Wifi unit, a tiny, unassuming cylinder with a simple white LED band in its center, is capable of the same functionality.

 This means that any of the three units could function as the “router” of the system, while the others can bestow wired internet (which is beamed to the unit wirelessly) with their included Ethernet ports as well as wireless internet.
 All three units are powered via USB-C.

-Setup is as sublime as Google’s hardware design, using a free iOS and Android app to facilitate the process.
-While we won’t belabor you with the entire procedure, but the app configures your Wi-Fi network by first scanning the QR code on the Wifi Points connected to your modem or gateway and power.
+Setup is as perfect as Google’s hardware design, using a free iOS and Android App to oversee the process.
+While we won’t belabor you with the entire procedure, the app will configure your Wi-Fi network by first scanning the QR code on the Wifi points connected to your modem or gateway and power.

 From there, the app tells you to name your network and set a password, then pair the additional Wifi Points and label them in the app for reference.
 Again, it takes seconds for the “router” to recognize the Wifi Points and for them to begin broadcasting.